PirxDanford/shUnit2-Workshop/examples/README.md

 cd shUnit2-Workshop
 ./examples/shunit2.test
 ```
-if you see errors, please check the setup README.md.
+if you see errors when running the shunit2.test, please check the setup README.md.

+You might see errors when running the example code, this is fine as it is not meant to be successful on any given machine.
+For instance when doing the "testMachineArchitecture" test from check_requirements.test we are looking for x86_64, and maybe you are already on a quantum CPU or some ARM device, so it will fail.

 # Using a function